 Ouch!
 Is your dog experiencing hot spot pain?
 Because hot spots are one of the most common skin conditions in dogs, it is important to know how to treat these nasty sores.
-Our ‘Senior Tail Waggers’ veterinarian team is here to help!
+Our ‘Senior Tail Waggers’ veterinary team is here to help!

 Hot spots, technically known as acute moist dermatitis, are red, inflamed areas of skin that can seem to appear overnight.
-In this post, we will review 6 high-resolution pictures of hot spots on dogs, including close-ups and pictures of common areas where hot spots often appear.
+In this post, we will review six high-resolution pictures of hot spots on dogs, including close-ups and pictures of common areas where hot spots often appear.

 What Do Hot Spots Look Like on Dogs?